manny405/mcse/README.rst

     $ git clone https://github.com/manny405/mcse.git

-After navigating to the ``mcse`` directory, installation is completed with the following command.
+After navigating to the ``mcse`` directory, installation is completed with the following commands.

 .. code-block:: bash

+    $ python -m pip install -r requirements.txt
     $ python setup.py install

 All requirements and dependencies will be installed automatically.
 Please be patient as this may take a while if multiple significant dependencies are missing.